FLHS PATRIOT BATTALION JROTC

 Staff Duties:

 S-1 Adjutants: The battalion S-1 is the administrative assistant to the Battalion Commander.
-The adjutant is also responsible for other administrative duties assigned by the Battalion Commander, Executive Officer or Instructor Staff. (i.e.: manning board, updating cadet records, company and staff)
+The adjutant is responsible for other administrative duties assigned by the Battalion Commander, Executive Officer, or Instructor Staff (i.e: manning board, updating cadet records, company and staff).

 S-4 Logistics: The battalion S-4 is responsible for the maintenance, security, record keeping, issue and turn in of all U.S. government property (except ordinance).
-The S-4 coordinates securing of property with the S-2 security. (i.e.: uniform distribution, ASU distribution, keeping supply room organized)
+The S-4 coordinates securing of property with the S-2 security (i.e: uniform distribution, ACU distribution, and keeping supply room organized).

-S-5 Information: The battalion S-5 is the contact between the corps and the representatives of the student bodies, faculty, and local news media. (i.e.: battalion sentinels, picture taking in all events)
+S-5 Information: The battalion S-5 is the contact between the corps and the representatives of the student body, faculty, and local news media (i.e: battalion sentinels and picture taking at all events).

 S-6 Technology/Communication: The battalion S-6 maintains the function of the battalion’s computers, printers, and all other electronic equipment.
-In addition, they improve all technological devices; update the patriot battalion website regularly with the daily announcement and events occurring that month. (i.e.: resolve automation issues immediately)
+They improve all technological devices and update the Patriot Battalion website regularly with the daily announcements and events occurring that month (i.e: resolve automation issues immediately).

 Army Chain of Command:

-Secretary of the Army: Honorable John E. Whitley
+Secretary of the Army: Honorable Daniel P. Driscoll

-Chairman of Joint Chief of Staff: General Mark A. Milley
+Chairman of Joint Chiefs of Staff: General Daniel Caine

-Chief of Staff of the Army: General James C. McConville
+Chief of Staff of the Army: General Randy A. George

-Sergeant Major of the Army: Sergeant Major of the Army Michael A. Grinston
+Sergeant Major of the Army: Sergeant Major of the Army Michael R. Weimer

-Command Sergeant Major of TRADOC: Command Sergeant Major Daniel T. Hendrex
+Command Sergeant Major of USAREC: Command Sergeant Major Shade S. Munday

-Commanding General of Cadet Command: Major General John R. Evans Jr.
+Commanding General of Cadet Command: Brigadier General Maurice O. Barnett

-Command Sergeant Major of Cadet Command: Command Sergeant Major Jerimiah E. Gan
+Command Sergeant Major of Cadet Command: Command Sergeant Major Roy A. Young

-Commander of 2nd Brigade: Colonel Fred J. Toti
+Commander of 2nd Brigade: Colonel Allen L. Kehoe

-Command Sergeant Major of 2nd Brigade: Command Sergeant Major Gregory A. Caywood
+Command Sergeant Major of 2nd Brigade: Command Sergeant Major Jacoby J. Gadson

 In-Ranks Inspection Questions